Back to blog

 Add this TXT record to your domain's DNS.
 Replace with your actual email provider's include statement.

-Check: Use MXToolbox to verify.
+Check: Use our free deliverability checker or MXToolbox to verify.

 DKIM (DomainKeys Identified Mail)